nadiemedicejose/nadiemedicejose/README.md

-# Jose Estrada | Software Engineer
+# Jose Estrada<br>Software Engineer

 Hi, thanks for getting interested in my profile! 👋🏽

 I'm a Software Engineer with knowledge in Object-Oriented Programming, Design Patterns, Data Structures, and Databases.
 I have experience building Desktop Applications using Java and C#; Web and Mobile using React, Angular, IONIC, and Flutter frameworks.
 Also, I have been a leader in Development Teams, where I actively collaborated in different stages of the Software Development Life Cycle.
 At college, I offered mentorship to other students through PASA Program (Academic Support and Follow-up Program).

+## What am I doing?

+- 👨🏽‍💻 I currently work at Lanix as Web Developer
+- 📚 I'm learning about Laravel, Data Visualization and MongoDB

 Feel free to explore my LinkedIn profile, portfolio & other links. 😉